-- 1 The contract of employment shall be entered into for a specified period or for an indefinite period. - 2 In a fixed-term contract, the reason or time period shall be stated. - 3a At the Radboudumc or VUmc, contracts with staff may include a probation period as referred to in Artcle 7:652 of the Netherlands Civil Code.
+- 1 The contract of employment shall be entered into for: an indefinite period, or for a specified period. - 2 Contracts for permanent jobs and permanent work (structural jobs) shall in principle, subject to the possibility of employment on probation, be concluded for an indefinite period - In a fixed-term contract, the reason or period of time shall be stated. - 4a At the Radboud UMC or VUMC, contracts with staff may include a probation period as referred to in Artcle 7:652 of the Netherlands Civil Code (see Appendix O).